Medical Assistant Degree and Certificate

 Southwestern Illinois College offers both a 10-month Medical Assistant Certificate program and a two-year Associate in Applied Science Medical Assistant degree.
-Acceptance to these programs is required before an applicant will be permitted to register for MA courses.
+Meeting with the program coordinator, Dana Woods is required before an applicant will be permitted to register for MA courses.

 Medical Assistant Certificate

 This is a 38.5-credit-hour, accredited certificate program that can be completed in 10 months.

 The curriculum includes Medical Assistant technical courses and assigned clinical experiences.

 This is a 68.5-credit-hour degree program that can be completed in two years and one summer and includes: